Teacher Resources

 Reservation Policy: Your reservation will not be confirmed until payment is received.
 Payment is due 4 weeks before program date.
 If your program remains unpaid at this time, you will forfeit your reservation, allowing time for another class to book this date.

-Cancellation Policy: Programs cancelled with less than 1 weeks’ notice will be subject to a cancellation fee ($200).
+Cancellation Policy: No refunds will be issued to programs that are canceled with less than 2 weeks’ notice.
 This excludes programs cancelled on behalf of Lake Park to Society, due to weather or other factors.
 It is very hard for another class to fill a program with short notice.
 Please contact us as soon as possible if you are considering canceling your program.
 We will do our best to reschedule.

 Weather: Programs will run rain or shine; however, if weather conditions create a safety concern, programs will be adjusted or rescheduled accordingly.
 For example, if high winds create unsafe conditions for canoeing during a Water Keepers program, we will switch to our alternative watershed program which will take place in the forest and/or along the lakeshore.
 In the case of an extreme weather forecast, you will be contacted by one of our educators the evening before the program to cancel.
 We will give as much notice as possible, but in some circumstances, this may happen last minute – the forecast is dynamic, and does not always align with actual conditions.
 Please ensure that you are available to be contacted the evening before and morning of your scheduled program in case cancellation is necessary.
 We will do our best to reschedule your class for another day.